Banff in October: Here’s All You Need to Know

 Lake Louise around October 20th.

-Some good Lake Louise hikes that you can still do are Lake Agnes, Little Beehive, and Big Beehive, although you’ll have to keep your eyes out on the mountain tops for higher elevation objectives like Mount Niblock and Devils Thumb.
+Some good Lake Louise hikes that you can still enjoy well into October are Lake Agnes, Little Beehive, and Big Beehive, although you’ll have to keep your eyes out on the mountain tops for higher elevation objectives like Mount Niblock and Devils Thumb.
 If there’s been heavy snowfall already (which is completely possible), these objectives should be reconsidered.

 Can You Visit Lake Moraine in October?